eclipse-volttron/volttron-openadr-ven/README.md

 ## Starting the OpenADRVen agent

-Now that we have both the environnment for OpenADRVen agent setup and the Volttron platform and VTN's configured properly, we can finally run our OpenADRVen agent.
+Now that we have both the environment for OpenADRVen agent setup and the Volttron platform and VTN's configured properly, we can finally run our OpenADRVen agent.
 Note: we are NOT installing this agent on the local Volttron platform.
 We will simply run this agent on the host machine.
 Navigate to the root level of this repo.
 Then run the ~/volttron_openadr_ven/agent.py module with the path to the agent configuration file that you created as noted in the "Agent Configuration" section at the beginning of this README.